swag-swap/sggs_3d_website/README.md

 Here you can explore all the environment in SGGS college.

-Go in site https://sggs.netlify.app to see all things.

 Just click on name of department you will get information about that branch.